As a volunteer for DVGRR, we ask that you:

 - Dog Walking Team

-Over the last several years, DVGRR has developed significant expertise in the area of rehabilitating and re-homing Goldens, Doodles, Labs, and dogs with “hearts of Gold” that have been used as breeding stock at mass breeding facilities, commonly known as puppy mills.
+DVGRR has significant expertise in the area of rehabilitating and re-homing Goldens, Doodles, Labs, and dogs with “hearts of Gold” that have been used as breeding stock at mass breeding facilities, commonly known as puppy mills.

 As our experience with puppy mill breeder dogs grew, and as the number of such dogs surrendered to rescue increased, we realized there was a need for a transitional step between our facility and the dog’s new home.

-In 2009, we conceived and implemented Project Home Life, an innovative volunteer-based program designed to help acclimate puppy mill breeder dogs to the typical sights, sounds, and experiences of a home setting.
+In 2009, we conceived and implemented Project Home Life (PHL), an innovative volunteer-based program designed to help acclimate puppy mill breeder dogs to the typical sights, sounds, and experiences of a home setting.
+In 2019, we expanded the kennel to include additional space for our PHL program.

-Volunteers in this program work in The Lynne Glennon Sanctuary for Senior Dogs and Puppy Mill Survivors, carrying out specific tasks developed for each dog by the Project Home Life Manager.
+Volunteers in this program work in The Lynne Glennon Sanctuary for Senior Dogs and Puppy Mill Survivors or in the main kennel, carrying out specific tasks developed for each dog by the Project Home Life Manager.

 These tasks may include: